Referee1536/discord-rp-tutorial/README.md

 ### Help!
 My Status Isn't Showing Up!
 It may be due to one of the following reasons:
-- It will not show up if you use Discord via a web browser, or your phone.
+- Your status will not show up if the Discord *app* (not the web version) is not running on your PC.
+- Make sure your client ID is valid.
 - Go to User Settings -> Game Activity, and make sure **Display currently running game as a status message.** is turned on.
-- Is Discord up-to-date?
-Close the `.bat` file, and press `Ctrl` + `R` in Discord to relaunch and check for updates.
+- If the image is not showing, give it a few minutes.
+Discord takes time to process images.
+If you refresh the page and your images are gone, do not upload them again, as Discord is still in the middle of processing your image.
+- Make sure your URLs for your buttons start with `http://` or `https://`.
+- Discord only allows up to two buttons.
+You cannot have more than two buttons.
 - If you're using buttons, try shortening the text.
 If your text is above 32 characters, Discord will refuse to show your status.
-- Discord only allows up to two buttons.
-You cannot have more than two buttons.
-- Make sure your client ID is valid.
+- Is Discord up-to-date?
+Close the `.bat` file, press `Ctrl` + `R` in Discord to relaunch and check for updates, and open the `.bat` file again.
 - Do you have a small image but not a large image?
 This will cause your image to not show, as a small image cannot exist without a large image.
-- If the image is not showing, give it a few minutes.
-Discord takes time to process images.
-If you refresh the page and your images are gone, do not upload them again, as Discord is still in the middle of processing your image.
-- Make sure your URLs (such as Discord Invites) start with `https://`.
+- If you used Notepad, check out [Esprima](https://esprima.org/demo/validate.html) and paste your code inside of the text field.
+This will check for any syntax errors that may be preventing your code from running properly.
 - If you renamed `index.js` to something else, then edit your `.bat` file to run `node file-name-here.js` instead of `node .`.
 - If double-clicking on the `.bat` file opens Notepad, right-click on it -> Open.
 If it still opens Notepad, double-check to make sure that it is in fact a `.bat` file by going to File Explorer -> View -> ✅ File name Extensions, and navigate to your `.bat` file.
 Read